Asked about Green knighthood, UK PM's spokeswoman says committee constantly reviews evidence

-LONDON (Reuters) - Britain’s honors committee constantly reviews evidence, Prime Minister Theresa May’s spokeswoman said on Friday when asked whether businessman Philip Green should be stripped of his knighthood.
+LONDON, Oct 26 (Reuters) - Britain’s honours committee constantly reviews evidence, Prime Minister Theresa May’s spokeswoman said on Friday when asked whether businessman Philip Green should be stripped of his knighthood.

 “The committee is independent ... they are constantly reviewing evidence in relation to matters like this,” the spokeswoman told reporters.